dcodesdev/rustfinity.com/challenges/student-grades-tracker/description.md

 <summary>Click here to reveal hints</summary>

 - Use the `HashMap` methods like `entry`, `insert`, and `get` to manage student data.
-- To calculate the average, you can iterate over the `grades` field of all students in the `HashMap`.
-- Since there’s no error handling, assume all inputs are valid, and keys will exist when accessed.

 </details>